towersvault/shinpokered/README.md

   - Contrasting this, pressing LEFT will let you select a battle style without toggling difficulty
   - Enemy trainer pokemon are assigned level-appropriate stat exp
   - Enemy trainer pokemon have randomized DVs that are above-average
+  - Wild pokemon DVs get 1 re-roll each if less than 4, biasing them upwards a little bit
   - Badge-granted stat boosts are disabled in trainer battles
   - X-stat items have double the effect like in more recent generations
   - Revive items cannot be used in battles